FOREX-Dollar loses more ground; yen up on safe-haven demand

 Sterling jumped 1.1 percent to its highest level in three weeks, after data showed British inflation in February above the Bank of England's 2 percent target for the first time since the end of 2013.
 This was seen as boosting chances for a rate hike from the BoE.

-(Reporting by Saqib Iqbal Ahmed; Editing by Leslie Adler and Lisa Shumaker)
+(Reporting by Saqib Iqbal Ahmed; Editing by David Gregorio and Leslie Adler)

-* Quintilesims announces launch of secondary public offering, repurchase of common stock and increase in share buyback authorization

-* Colony northstar, inc. Announces redemption of 8.75% series a cumulative redeemable perpetual preferred stock